garethltm/obsibrain/sc900/Microsoft Entra Verified ID.md

 Individuals & businesses need a way to express their qualifications &/or personal information, that is, our digital identities, over the web in a manner that is cryptographically secure, compliant to privacy requirements, & machine readable for verification.
 Additionally, individuals & organizations want to be able to control how & when their digital identities are used & shared.
 Verifiable credentials help address these challenges
 ### How it works
 ![Diagram showing the flow for the issuance and verification of a verifiable credential.](https://learn.microsoft.com/en-us/training/wwl-sci/describe-identity-protection-governance-capabilities/media/verified-id-flow-inline.png)
 - The issuer is an organization that attests to claims & grants digitally signed credentials to the user.
-An issuer can be an identity
+An issuer can be an identity verification provider, a government agency, an employer, a university or any other organization that can provide proof of the user's credential
+-